Dogras

 - Urbanization Effects

-- Urbanization is leading to changes in living arrangements and social structures, with a shift towards nuclear families.
+- Urbanization has led to changes in lifestyle and social structures, with a shift towards nuclear families and modern housing.

 - Technology Adoption